Marstein Lighthouse

-Marstein Lighthouse (Marstein fyrstasjon) is an active lighthouse in the municipality of Austevoll, in Vestland county, Norway.
-It is located on the small island of Store Marstein just west of the island of Stora Kalsøy on the south side of the entrance to the Korsfjorden and therefore assists ships going to both the city of Bergen and to the Hardangerfjorden.
+Marstein Lighthouse (Marstein fyrstasjon) is an active lighthouse in Austevoll Municipality in Vestland county, Norway.
+It is located on the small island of Store Marstein just west of the island of Storakalsøy on the south side of the entrance to the Krossfjorden and therefore assists ships going to both the city of Bergen and to the Hardangerfjorden.

 Description

 The Marstein Lighthouse currently consists of a 17 m tall square, white, masonry tower with a red roof, and a single-storey service building attached.
 The light sits at an elevation of 37.5 m above sea level.
 It emits a white and red isophase light with a period of 4 seconds.
 The light has an intensity of 850,000 candela and it can be seen for about 11 nmi.
 A secondary light is located at an elevation of 29 m above sea level and that emits a red light, occulting in groups of two.